Storage Usage

 SELECT pg_size_pretty(pg_total_relation_size('taxi_january'));

-For CrateDB when a table is created, sharding and replication has to be taken into account.
-When a table is created with default values, it gets partitioned in max(4, num_data_nodes * 2) shards.
-For example, a typical 3-node cluster, it will create:
+In CrateDB, when a table is created, sharding and replication have to be taken into account.
+When a table is created with default values, it gets split in a number of shards derived using this formula: max(4, num_data_nodes * 2).

 max(4, 3 * 2) = 6 shards